OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 By default we setup a Title for the UI in the top left corner.
 This will have the default text of 'Doc Portal'.

-If you want to set a custom title you may do so by providing the `cdpProvideTitle` function in the root module of the doc portal application.
+If you want to set a custom title you may do so by providing the `ngDocPortalProvideTitle` function in the root module of the doc portal application.

 This function takes in either a plain string value or a custom Component class.
 If you provide a custom component class you will need to make sure the content fits inside a height of 48px.